signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 should be wrapped in a `ReadOnly<,,,>` generic that will both signal the read only aspect and protects the fields, mutable record should be disallowed (only read only types should be allowed).

+> For records, a subtle choice has to be made will be whether field names matters or not (kind of nominal vs. structural
+> typying).

 For recursive sets and dictionaries, this MAY be supported by using adapter instances (similar to https://github.com/Invenietis/CK-Core/blob/develop/CK.Core/Extension/DictionaryExtension.cs#L52).